Parse and process data from a PBX

 Fig.1.
 PBX system captured data by the serial

 It is assumed that:

 The image (Fig.1) above shows a simple data flow.
 Each record has a fixed size and a fixed position for each item.
-As an example, for a single record, all non-printable characters with a code less than 20 Hex are selected for display.
-The indicated radio buttons are set as shown below.
+We should inspect our data stream for non-printable characters with a code of less than 20 Hex.
+The indicated radio buttons are set, as shown below.

 Fig.2.
 PBX data logger.
 Serial data view setup

-If your data flow is fast, then ASDL will not split your data into separate lines and you will get one long line on the screen.
+If your data flow is fast, then ASDL will not split your data into separate lines, and you will get one long line on the screen.
 For this reason, it is necessary to tick the "Wrap words" tick box.
-This effectively adjusts the line length to the width of the window (Fig.3, pos #1).
+It effectively adjusts the line length to the window's width (Fig.3, pos #1).

 Fig.3.
 PBX data logger.
 Serial data word wrap

 Click the "OK" button and attempt to receive data from a serial port.
 You should get something like the image below.